Aggressive, Compassionate, & Responsive Criminal Defense

 Each of these cities has its own municipal court, which hears city ordinance and misdemeanor cases that occur within the borders of those cities.
 Municipal court judges can only hold bench trials, meaning that the judge alone (and not a jury) hears evidence and ultimately decides the defendant’s guilt or innocence.
 If, however, a defendant wishes to have a jury trial on a state law violation, the case may be “bound over,” or transferred, to the DeKalb County State Court Jury Trial Division (not the Traffic Division).
 There can be other good reasons to bind a case over to state court, and you should discuss this with your Georgia Criminal Defense Lawyer.

-Not including these municipal courts, in the DeKalb County criminal justice system there are three courts that hear criminal cases – the Magistrate Court, the State Court (which includes a Traffic Division), and the Superior Court.
+Not including these municipal courts, in the DeKalb County criminal justice system there are four courts that hear criminal cases – the Magistrate Court, the State Court (which includes a Traffic Division), the Superior Court, and the Juvenile Court.

 DeKalb County Magistrate Court

 The DeKalb County Magistrate Court holds several different types of hearings that are relevant in criminal matters: Midemeanor Warrant Hearings, First Appearance Hearings, Preliminary Hearings, and Child Abandonment Warrant Probable Cause Hearings.
 It also deals with matters involving bad checks.
 For more information about these hearings and where they fit in the grand scheme of a criminal case, click here.

 Currently, the Chief Magistrate is Judge Berryl A. Anderson, and the Magistrate Court Clerk is Javoyne Hicks.
 The Criminal Division of the DeKalb County Magistrate Court is located at 3630 Camp Circle, Decatur, GA 30032.